MariusVentus/LaborCalculator/README.md

 V0.0.2 - Generator added which randomly generates expected labor from a period of time, automatically assumes 6 hours, quick access to settings file added.

+V0.0.3 - Added Generator window for the input of hours.
+Determined that Settings button not optimal for generator settings, since it effectively requires altering the config.
+Added manual instead.

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***

 1.)
-Add Hours input for generator to know the worked period of time.
+Improved code (As always, this is just a quick project, so main.cpp is spaghetti)

 2.)
-Settings button to allow user addition and customization of expected labor actions.

-3.)
-Improved code (As always, this is just a quick project, so main.cpp is spaghetti)

-4.)
 AI Generator - Ability to feed raw notes about user actions and expected labor into an AI, and then train the AI to guestamate labor from new notes.
 Currently, hardware limitations make this a far-off goal.